Intrauterine Device (IUD)

 • Kyleena IUD (contains levonorgestrel)

 The Copper can be used for up to 5 or 10 years (depending on the type) to prevent pregnancy.
-Mirena and Kyleena types of IUD can be used for up to 5 years.
+Mirena has recently been approved for contraceptive use for up to 8 years and Kyleena can be used for up to 5 years.

 IUDs do not protect against sexually transmitted infections.
 We recommend using a barrier method (condom, dam, glove) with an IUD to reduce the risk of STIs.

 At ISHS, we offer specialized IUD insertion clinics every week.
 Make an appointment to see a health care professional about getting an IUD.
 Please indicate when booking if you are interested in pursuing this as an option so an appropriate appointment will be given.
-Hormone containing IUDS are often covered by extended medical benefits or may be covered by fair pharmacare if you qualify.
+IUDs are now covered at no cost in BC for those clients who have MSP.

 IUDs in detail